devnull-cz/c-prog-lang/modules/arithmetic-promotion-and-conversions.md

 There are three parts when converting integers:

-1. assigning an integer to another integer while the source value fits into the target -> the result is specified by
+1. Assigning an integer to another integer while the source value fits into the target -> the result is specified by
 #module c99-standard.md the standard.
 The result is the same value.

-2. assigning any integer to an **unsigned** integer -> result specified by the standard, see below.
+2. Assigning any integer to an **unsigned** integer -> result specified by the standard, see below.

-3. assigning an integer to a **signed** integer and the value does **not** fit.
+3. Assigning an integer to a **signed** integer and the value does **not** fit.
 The standard says the result is *implementation-defined*.
 It means the implementation (i.e. the compiler) must choose how to behave in such a situation and **must** document it.
 See [the standard](/modules/c99-standard.md), section